What can you use instead of mirin? 12 best substitutes

 While you may not achieve that exact umami flavor, these substitutes come close enough!

-Mirin without alcohol is not quite the same as the real thing.
-But, you can confidently use these alcohol-free mirin substitutes for cooking delicious Japanese meals.
+Mirin without alcohol isn’t quite the same as the real thing.
+But you can confidently use these alcohol-free mirin substitutes for delicious Japanese cooking.

 They all have a similar sweet syrupy flavor, and it pairs perfectly with salty sauces, especially soy.